 In order to qualify for paratransit service, you must apply to Madison Metro and meet certain requirements set by federal regulations.
 It may take up to 21 days to process an application, so the sooner you begin the process the better.

-For more information on how this service works and for access to an application form, go to Madison Metro’s paratransit info page.
+For more information about the application process or paratransit services, contact Madison Metro customer service at (608) 266-4466 or visit Metro’s information webpage.
 Completed applications must be mailed or dropped off at Madison Metro.
 An original signature is required; faxes and emails are not sufficient due to federal regulations.

-There are also four cab companies in the Madison: Union Cab, Badger Cab, Madison Taxi. and Green Cab.
+There are also three cab companies in the Madison: Union Cab, Madison Taxi, and Green Cab.
 All take reservations and accept credit cards.
 Union Cab also offers wheelchair accessible service (lift-equipped vehicles).
 When you are trying to make it to class or other appointments, reservations are strongly encouraged.